HReynaud/EchoNet-Synthetic/README.md

 We also provide all the pre-trained models and release the synthetic datasets we generated.

 📜 Read the Paper [on arXiv](https://arxiv.org/abs/2406.00808) <br>
-🤗 Try our interactive demo [on HuggingFace](https://huggingface.co/spaces/HReynaud/EchoNet-Synthetic)
+🤗 Try our interactive demo [on HuggingFace](https://huggingface.co/spaces/HReynaud/EchoNet-Synthetic), it contains all the generative pipeline inference code and weights !

 ![Slim GIF Demo](ressources/mosaic_slim.gif)